MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-google-spreadsheet-permission.md

 3. If it hasn't been granted, select **Grant access** at the top of the screen to grant permission.

-4. Once permission has been granted, Migration Manger can run deep scans for Google Sheets spreadsheet files.
+4. Once permission has been granted, Migration Manger can run seep scans for Google Sheets spreadsheet files.